-We test dozens of TVs every year, from the top premium models to the most affordable budget systems, and the differences between brands can be huge.
+We test dozens of TVs every year, from the top premium models to the most affordable budget systems, and the differences between the best TV brands and the worst can be huge.
 The brand name on a new TV can tell you what sort of smart features it offers, what technologies are inside and even how reliable the set will be over time.

-There are plenty of TV brands out there, but every TV shopper should know these three major players: LG, Samsung and Sony.
-Keeping in mind that each model of TV will have its own unique blend of strengths and weaknesses, which we highlight in our in-depth testing and reviews, here's how the top three TV brands stack up.
+There are plenty of TV brands out there, but when it comes to which is best, it's LG vs. Samsung vs. Sony.
+Each brand offers a unique ecosystem of products and services, and focuses on different aspects of the smart TV experience, making them better-suited to specific uses and needs.
+Keeping in mind that each model of TV will have its own unique blend of strengths and weaknesses, which we highlight in our in-depth testing and reviews, here's how the three best TV brands stack up.

 Samsung is the biggest name in the TV world, in no small part because the Samsung QLED lineup offers the best version of LCD display out there, with picture quality that rivals that of OLED and even exceeds it in certain aspects.

 Whenever someone says, "I'd like an OLED, but …" my advice is always the same: Check out Samsung's QLED TVs for a fantastic OLED alternative.
 Even when comparing the recent Samsung Q90 QLED TV side by side with an LG OLED, I was hard-pressed to find many distinctions that could be considered flaws in either product, despite the Samsung set being about $300 less expensive.
 When it comes to OLED alternatives, Samsung is definitely the best TV brand to turn to.